scottbrady/dustjs-browserify/README.md

 Browserify plugin to convert [dustjs templates](https://github.com/linkedin/dustjs) to Javascript.

-## Supports using partials in the browser
+## Supports dust partials in the browser

 This module performs static analysis to detect and browserify templates included using the dust partials syntax.

-If your scripts includes a template with a partial:
+If your script includes a template with a partial:

 ```
 <p>hello</p>p>